 The bill is a joint resolution from the Senate and House of Representatives of Montana, requesting an interim study on electric transmission capacity along specific pathways (Paths 8, 18, 80, and 83).
 The study aims to analyze the economic impact of congestion and curtailments on these transmission pathways, which have been affecting Montana's citizens and industries.
 The resolution highlights the state's potential for renewable energy and the increasing demand for it, while also noting the challenges posed by inadequate transmission infrastructure compared to neighboring states.

-The resolution calls for the Legislative Council to designate an appropriate committee to investigate the available transmission capacity, assess the economic implications of current congestion, and identify necessary upgrades to ensure a reliable and affordable electric supply.
-The study's findings, including any recommendations, must be presented to the designated committee and reported to the 70th Legislature by September 15, 2026.
+The resolution calls for the Legislative Council to designate an appropriate committee to investigate the available transmission capacity, assess the economic implications of current congestion, and identify resources in interconnection queues.
+Additionally, it seeks to sample market pricing for large electricity loads and recommend necessary upgrades to maintain a reliable and affordable electric supply.
+The findings of the study are to be presented to the designated committee and reported to the 70th Legislature by September 15, 2026.